On this page

 If an employee has an adverse reaction to a COVID-19 vaccination, they may be able to make a workers compensation claim.
 The employee will need to prove they suffered an injury, and that there is a sufficient connection between that injury and their employment.
 It’s more likely that a claim will be covered if the employee was directed to be vaccinated by their employer, or required to do so under a public health order.

-The new scheme won’t stop an employee from making a workers compensation claim.
+This scheme won’t stop an employee from making a workers compensation claim.
 However, it’s likely that the scheme will provide a quicker and simpler way for employees to access compensation (which may make it less likely for them to make any other sort of claim).

 What help can organisations access if an employee makes an unfair dismissal application?